-In 2011, the Company initiated steps to bring new membership to the Board of Supervisory Directors, with a plan of replacing one existing non-executive director each year over the next few years.
+In 2011, the Company initiated steps to bring new membership to the Board of Supervisory Directors, with a plan of replacing one existing nonexecutive director each year over the next few years (the "Succession Plan").
 At the 2011 annual meeting, the shareholders elected Mr. Jan Willem Sodderland to replace Mr. Jacobus Schouten, coinciding with the resignation of Mr. Schouten from the Supervisory Board.
 At the 2012 annual meeting, the shareholders elected Ms. Margaret Ann van Kempen to replace Mr. Lex Vriesendorp, coinciding with the retirement of Mr. Vriesendorp from the Supervisory Board.
-In 2013, with the retirement of Mr. Joe Perna and with the early resignation of Mr. Rene Joyce, effective at the 2013 annual meeting, as announced on January 2, 2013, the Board of Supervisory Directors is proposing the election of two additional new members in 2013.
-The new candidates are Mr. Charles L. Dunlap and Ms. Lucia van Geuns.
-The Board of Supervisory Directors is also proposing the reelection of Mr. Ogren as Class II Supervisory Director.
-All three candidates are being nominated for terms expiring at the annual meeting in 2016.
+At the 2013 annual meeting, the shareholders elected Mr. Joe Perna, coinciding with his retirement from the Supervisory Board and to replace Mr. Rene Joyce, coinciding with his resignation from the Supervisory Board.
+At the 2013 annual meeting, the shareholders also reelected Mr. D. John Ogren for a three year term ending in 2016.
+For the 2014 annual meeting, the Board of Supervisory Directors.
+All three candidates are being nominated for terms expiring at the annual meeting in 2017.